blackheaven/WeakAndUselessHaskellForNothing/README.md

 WeakAndUselessHaskellForNothing
 ===============================

-I conduct an experiment that try to explain Haskell from a types system point of view instead of from the expression system.
+This is a try to explain Haskell from the point of view of the types system instead of from the expressions system.

-The idea behind this is that we should do the most important things before, in this context we are more focused on these ones.
-Test-Driven
-Development suffers from the same issue, some ones have told us how to develop without tests, so, when we discover tests we tend to value them less than the production code even if they are more valuable (and we should take more care of them).
+We often consider the most important things first, also learning Haskell via its expressions system makes the types system look like an overlay.

-My goal is simple delay the more that I can the use of value-expressions (such as numbers, caracters, booleans but also all constructors and functions).
+My goal is to delay as much as possible the use of values and expressions (such as numbers, caracters, booleans but also all constructors and functions) while staying clear and concise.

 ## What are types?